Loominux/Silverblue/README.md

 curl https://raw.githubusercontent.com/Loominux/Silverblue/main/Silverblue-setup.sh | sudo sh
 ```

-After the second script is done open the `Extensions` application and enable all extensions, then go to settings of `User Themes` and pick `Nordic-darker-v40`.
+After the reboot is done open the `Extensions` application and enable all extensions, then go to settings of `User Themes` and pick `Nordic-darker-v40`.
 After that go into the `Settings` application and pick `Dark` in `Appearance -> Styles`.

 ## Software